 2. Creating two new folders for uploading HTTP file

-When you have done, then you should upload the downloaded file, the downloaded file would be .txt format, sometime it would be without any extension.
+When you have done, then you should upload the downloaded file, the downloaded file would be in .txt format, sometime it would be without any extension.

 3. Verify the HTTP file by opening a path in the browser

-After successfully uploading the HTTP file you need to verify by opening the directory in your browser tab, as you can see the image below.
+After successfully uploading the HTTP file you need to verify by opening the directory in your browser tab, as you can see in the image below.

 4. Finalize the Domain Verification